-Like so many menopause effects, the reasons for shifting moods are a tangle of internal and external factors, making it difficult to pinpoint precise causes … or provide cures.
+Like so many menopause effects, the reasons for shifting moods are a tangle of internal and external factors, making it difficult to pinpoint precise causes or provide cures.

-So first, let’s untangle what might be contributing to your hurricane.
+So first, lets untangle what might be contributing to your hurricane.

 The biggie: estrogen.
 As your estrogen level drops, it takes with it a number of protective qualities which can directly and indirectly contribute to mood.
 Less estrogen can result in the following:

 Estrogen helps regulate some of our feel-good hormones, like serotonin, norepinephrine, and dopamine.
 As estrogen levels decline in perimenopause, we may get a drop in those hormones as well.

-Given all the things woman experience during perimenopause and menopause, it’s hardly surprising our moods can be a little erratic.
-External stressors weigh in, too: caring for aging parents, dealing with a newly empty nest, problems in our relationships, financial worries as retirement approaches – all are common in midlife, none are easy.
+Given all the things woman experience during perimenopause and menopause, its hardly surprising our moods can be a little erratic.
+External stressors weigh in, too: caring for aging parents, dealing with a newly empty nest, problems in our relationships, financial worries as retirement approaches all are common in midlife, none are easy.

 There are lifestyle changes you can make to even out the peaks and troughs of menopausal mood swings.
 Engaging in regular self-care or taking care of yourself emotionally is huge.
 Being aware of hormones and nutrition is critical, for all sorts of reasons.
-Blowing off steam or beating hormonal moods with exercise – great plan!
+Blowing off steam or beating hormonal moods with exercise great plan!
 Endorphins are terrific mood lifters.

-As Dr. Patricia Van Santen told us, “Menopause is like a wild puppy.
+As Dr. Patricia Van Santen told us, Menopause is like a wild puppy.
 It runs around jumping, biting, snapping, and then goes to sleep.
-Meditation is like training the puppy: ‘Stay.
+Meditation is like training the puppy: Stay.
 Breathe.
 Stay.
-It’s OK.
-Breathe.’ ”
+Its OK.
+Breathe.

 Mindfulness meditation or a mantra for positive thinking is great for teaching us to calm our inner turmoil.
 Simply being still, concentrating on the in and out of our breath, and allowing our thoughts to settle helps us feel calmer and more in control.

-There are several approaches to mindfulness: concentrating on the breath, scanning your body with your senses to be truly attuned to every sensation, mindful eating (yes, youll have to turn off your devices), and walking meditation, or, as Dr. Van Santen calls it, “being in the lovely moment.
+This practice of meditation doesnt require emptying your mind a state most of us find nearly impossible to achieve or maintain.
+Instead, mindfulness meditation is about paying attention to whats happening now.
+There are several approaches to mindfulness: concentrating on the breath, scanning your body with your senses to be truly attuned to every sensation, mindful eating (yes, youll have to turn off your devices), and walking meditation, or, as Dr. Van Santen calls it, being in the lovely moment.

 It does!
 According to results from a 2011 randomized trial, mindfulness gave women significant relief from hot flashes and night sweats, and secondarily from quality of life issues, insomnia, anxiety, and perceived stress.
 And many women we talk to tell us how helpful it is to have a tool like mindfulness handy any time their emotions start to escalate out of their control.

 If you find that your mind simply wanders too much when youre on your own, consider finding a coach or class that can help you stay focused and open.

-As Dr. Van Santen says, “Menopause is a process.
-What works at one stage may not work at the next, so I am going to add ‘mind-fullness’ to the process with meditation.
-Mind-fullness means accepting, WITHOUT judgment, what IS ..what is happening in the present.”
+As Dr. Van Santen says, Menopause is a process.
+What works at one stage may not work at the next, so I am going to add mind-fullness to the process with meditation.
+Mind-fullness means accepting, WITHOUT judgment, what IS ..what is happening in the present.
 Being able, even for just a moment, to acknowledge and accept what is gives us some distance and perspective and peace and calms the hurricanes in our heads and hearts.